 The IJA team established twice-weekly meetings with stakeholders in order to discuss the status of project goals, along with anything new that had been identified.
-They reviewed the company system’s Payroll and Security configuration for best practices, and updated their Payroll Narrative and Flowchart documentation to reflect the new system and procedures.
+The system’s Payroll and Security configurations were reviewed for best practices, and their Payroll Narrative and Flowchart documentation was updated to reflect the new system and procedures.

 In order to satisfy the company’s requirements for ensuring payroll accuracy and completeness and provide technical designs to clearly document for their audit and HR systems teams, IJA built custom reports in Workday®.

 IJA provided a phased approach to payroll processing support, moving from the driver’s seat, to the passenger seat, to outside observer over a three-month stabilization period.
 This ensured the company’s team was comfortable when they took over.

 Additionally, IJA was able to identify the root cause of defects in the initial design of some pay components, and provided solutions or workarounds to the client.

 Finally, IJA updated the template for the new payroll processing and timelines to show order of operations and dependencies, to ensure the completion of all key steps.
 Additionally, desk procedures and job aids were created, training documentation was developed, and multiple virtual training sessions with the company’s team were conducted.

 The client was pleased with the result and IJA continues to support them in a Staff Augmentation capacity, working through some system enhancements, and taking on additional testing and payroll processing items.